Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates

 See Figure~\ref{fig:sampling} for visualizations of these sampling strategies.
 By inspection, each is $\diffp$-differentially private for any vector satisfying $\ltwo{v} \le \radius$ or $\linf{v} \le \radius$ for Strategy A or B, respectively.
 Moreover, each strategy is efficiently implementable: Strategy A by normalizing a sample from the $\normal(0, I_{d \times d})$ distribution, and Strategy B by rejection sampling over the scaled hypercube $\{-\sbound, \sbound\}^d$.

-Our sampling strategies specified, we study the $d$-dimensional problem of estimating the mean $\theta(\statprob) \defeq \E_\statprob[\statrv]$ of a random vector.
-We consider a few different metrics for the error of a mean estimator to flesh out the testing reduction in Section~\ref{SecEstimationToTest}.
+Given these sampling strategies, we study the $d$-dimensional problem of estimating the mean $\theta(\statprob) \defeq \E_\statprob[\statrv]$ of a random vector.
+We consider a few different metrics for the error of an estimator of the mean to flesh out the testing reduction in Section~\ref{SecEstimationToTest}.
 Due to the difficulties associated with differential privacy on non-compact spaces (recall Section~\ref{sec:location-family}), we focus on distributions with compact support.
 We defer all proofs to Appendix~\ref{sec:proofs-big-mean-estimation}; they use a combination of Theorem~\ref{theorem:super-master} with Fano's method.